grychi/ColorPot/README.md

 Things to fix currently:
 - this README.md (better description/ formatting/ adding screenshots perhaps)
-- color picker (currently doesnt work at all)
-- ability to remove colors
 - better text input to color conversion
 - google font used, download and make offline
 - which license ?